Have I Been Hacked? How to Check and Protect Your Accounts

 An alternative to a password manager.

-If you choose this option, I would recommend using an Excel file and ensuring that it is from version 2013 onward as Microsoft have very thoughtfully increased the hash value and added an additional layer of protection the form of a Salt Value.
-Bravo, Microsoft.
+If you choose this option, use an Excel file from version 2013 onward, as Microsoft increased the hash value and added a salt value for extra protection.

 Password Managers